Proton pump inhibitors (PPIs) are usually taken one time a day. They are sometimes taken two times a day if a stronger dose is needed.

 How Well It Works

-block more than 90% of stomach acid production.
+Proton pump inhibitors (PPIs) can block more than 90% of stomach acid production.
 These medicines work better than antacids or H2 blockers to prevent and treat ulcers.

-ulcers heal within 4 weeks, although some people may need up to 4 more weeks of treatment to complete healing.
+Most ulcers heal within 4 weeks, although some people may need up to 4 more weeks of treatment to complete healing.
 In rare cases, large ulcers need even longer treatment.

-These medicines have been shown to prevent ulcers and problems from ulcers (such as bleeding) in people who take NSAIDs long-term.1
+These medicines have been shown to help prevent ulcers and problems from ulcers (such as bleeding) in people who take NSAIDs long-term.1